Smoothieware/SmoothieV2/Firmware/README.md

     arm-none-eabi-gdb-64bit -ex "target remote localhost:2331" smoothiev2_Nucleo/smoothiev2.elf

 The ```arm-none-eabi-gdb-64bit``` binary is in the tools directory, it is a fixed version that handles Hard Faults correctly.
-9You canalso use the arm-none tools if you have it installed.
+You can also use the arm-none tools if you have it installed.

 To flash use the load command in gdb, it is recommended you do a ```mon reset``` before and after the load.